wipitalia/uuuf/README.md

 3. if an element matches, collect the element and stop
 4. otherwise, descend into its children and use them as the new root for the next recursion step

-A wise man one said a picture is worth a thousand words, so let's double that:
+A wise man once said a picture is worth a thousand words, so let's double that:

 ![query1](query1.svg)
 ![query2](query2.svg)